microsoft/TypeScript-wiki/Coding-guidelines.md

 ## General Assumptions
 1. Consider objects like Nodes, Symbols, etc. as immutable outside the component that created them.
 Do not change them.
-2. Consider arrays as immutable by default.
+2. Consider arrays as immutable by default after creation.

 ## Classes
 1. For consistency, do not use classes in the core compiler pipeline.
 Use function closures instead.

 ## Flags
-1. More than 2 Boolean properties on a type should be turned into flags.
+1. More than 2 related Boolean properties on a type should be turned into a flag.

 ## Comments
 1. Use JSDoc style comments for functions, interfaces, enums, and classes.